maarxx/SmarterScheduling/README.md

 You'll add the mod.
 You'll enable the mod.
 By default, it won't do anything.
 That's okay.

-Within the game, it adds a MainTab, probably in the far-bottom-right-corner, labeled "SmarterScheduling", with a button to turn the whole thing ON or OFF.
+Within the game, it adds a MainTab, probably in the far-bottom-right-corner, labeled "ModButtons", with a button to turn the whole thing ON or OFF.

 You'll probably want to turn this one ON for most of the time.
 You might turn it OFF during real emergencies, but then you'll probably turn it back ON after the crisis has been addressed.

 It will default back to OFF when you Save/Load, so remember to turn it back ON each time.

-While it is ON, the mod will automatically manage each pawn's Sleep / Joy / Work schedules.
+While it is ON, the mod will automatically manage each pawn's Sleep / Recreation / Work schedules.
 You can open the Restrict tab and watch it work.

 The mod doesn't care what time it is, and doesn't worry about future scheduling -- it updates each pawn's whole schedule block to one uniform task/color, and then constantly changes it on the fly.

-The mod will create an Allowable Areas for humans called "Psyche".
+The mod will create an Allowable Areas for humans called "Joy".

-As soon as you have a good Recreation / Dining room, which provides excellent mood scores, you'll want to update the "Psyche" area to just that room.
-If you don't have this room yet, just leave the "Psyche" area empty / undefined.
+As soon as you have a good Recreation / Dining room, which provides excellent mood scores, you'll want to update the "Joy" area to just that room.
+If you don't have this room yet, just leave the "Joy" area empty / undefined.

 The cycle you'll see looks something like this:

 * The pawn will be sent to Sleep when they are tired.
-* When they wake, they will probably be critically hungry, so the pawn will be set to Anything for a moment while they eat.
+* When they wake, they will probably be hungry, so they'll be pinged to Joy for a moment to find the dining room, then released to find food.
+They should eat at the table.
-* Once they're fed, the mod will set them to Joy, and will restrict them to Psyche that you've specified.
+* Once they're fed, the mod will hold them in Recreation, and will restrict them to Joy that you've specified.
-* The pawn will be held in Psyche for Joy, not just until their Joy is maximized, but until their Beauty, Comfort, Space, and overall Mood is maximized.
+* The pawn will be held in Joy, not just until their Recreation is maximized, but until their Beauty, Comfort, Space, and overall Mood is maximized.
-* Then it will set them to Work, and release them from Psyche, back to whatever Area you had previously set.
+* Then it will set them to Work, and release them from Joy, back to whatever Area you had previously set.

 You'll notice that with maximized Mood, Beauty, Comfort, Space, Rest, and Food, that your pawn is able to work continously for a very long time, and will get lots and lots of stuff done.

 Ideally, your pawn will stay out until Rest gets low, and then the mod will send them to Sleep, and then repeat the process.

-If the pawn's Joy or Mood gets critically low while they are out in the field, the mod will send them back to Psyche early, for another round of mood-increasing therapy.
+If the pawn's Joy or Mood gets critically low while they are out in the field, the mod will send them back to Joy early, for another round of mood-increasing therapy.

-Pawns in Psyche might refuse to sit down and maximize their Comfort.
+Pawns in Joy might refuse to sit down and maximize their Comfort.
 I suggest keeping a workbench in the room with a filler task, and a comfortable chair, and available ingredients.
 I personally use stonecutting.
 I keep enough Beauty in my room to offset keeping some ugly stone chunks in the room.
 Another good option is smelting.
 Or rolling smokeleaf.

 # Specific Additional Features

-Since we are taking responsibility for controlling a pawn's Sleep, Joy, and Work schedules, and changing their Allowed Area, we therefore inherit the responsibility to perform a couple additional tasks with this mod.
+Since we are taking responsibility for controlling a pawn's Sleep, Recreation, and Work schedules, and changing their Allowed Area, we therefore inherit the responsibility to perform a couple additional tasks with this mod.

 ## Party